University of Michigan investigates doctor sex abuse claims - WHIZ News

 Schlissel said he had set up a “Compliance Hotline” to help determine who else might have been affected at the school and to get additional information from them.

-The outside review is being conducted the Washington, D.C.-based law firm Steptoe & Johnson.
+The outside review is being conducted by the Washington, D.C.-based law firm Steptoe & Johnson.

 At Ohio State, Strauss was accused of abusing students over nearly two decades beginning in the late 1970s.
 Since those allegations first arose in 2018, the school says it has learned of more than 1,000 instances of alleged sexual misconduct by the late doctor.
 At Michigan State, more than 300 victims said Nassar molested them under the guise of treatment for back problems and other injuries.
 Nassar also worked at USA Gymnastics and also saw athletes who were referred to him.
 He is serving what are effectively life sentences for child porn possession and sexually assaulting young women and girls.

 Karoub reported from Detroit and Foody reported from Chicago.
-Associated Press writers David Eggert in Lansing, Michigan and Reese Dunklin in Dallas and Associated Press researcher Rhonda Shafner contributed in New York contributed to this report.
+Associated Press writers David Eggert in Lansing, Michigan, Larry Lage in Ann Arbor, Reese Dunklin in Dallas and Associated Press researcher Rhonda Shafner in New York contributed to this report.

 This story has been corrected to show the alleged victims of Richard Strauss have already sued Ohio State, rather than are planning to sue.